Neural Wave Functions for Superfluids: Discussion

 \section{Discussion}

-In this work, we studied the benchmark superfluid system of the UFG with neural wave functions.
-We showed that the original FermiNet Ansatz has difficulties in describing such a paired systems with strong and short-range attractive interactions between opposite spin particles.
-Hence, we proposed a way to improve the variational Ansatz by using determinants of FermiNet geminals, similar to an AGPs or a BCS wavefunction.
-We showed mathematically that the original FermiNet is a limiting case of the AGPs FermiNet despite the use of fewer parameters in the latter, which means that any FermiNet wavefunction can in-principle be written as an AGPs FermiNet wavefunction.
+In this work, we used neural wave functions to study the benchmark superfluid system known as the UFG \footnote{ Shortly after submitting this manuscript to the arXiv server, a closely related preprint on neural networks and the Fermi gas appeared \cite{kim2023}, proposing a similar extension to continuous-space neural network Ans{\"{a}}tzes. }.
+We showed that the Slater FermiNet Ansatz has difficulties in describing paired systems with strong, short-ranged attractive interactions between particles of opposite spin.
+Hence, we proposed a way to improve the variational Ansatz by using determinants of FermiNet geminals, similar to an AGPs or a BCS wave function.
+We showed mathematically that the Slater FermiNet is a limiting case of the AGPs FermiNet despite the use of fewer parameters in the latter.
+It follows that any FermiNet wave function can in principle be written as an AGPs FermiNet wave function.

-We compared the total energies and the energies per particle of the UFG between the original FermiNet and the AGPs FermiNet.
+We compared the total energies and energies per particle of the UFG as calculated using the Slater FermiNet and the AGPs FermiNet.
 The former fails to produce a paired state when the number of particles, $N$, is greater than around $10$, while the AGPs FermiNet works very well.

-As the UFG has a superfluid ground-state, we computed the pairing gap and condensate fraction for the $N=38$ system and compared estimates made with the original FermiNet and the AGPs FermiNet.
-There is a clear qualitative difference between the pairing gap obtained using the AGPs FermiNet and the original FermiNet, with the latter approaching zero as the number of particle $N$ increases.
-The results for the superfluid condensate fraction show a similar behaviour, with the AGPs FermiNet converging to a finite value, while the original FermiNet approaches zero in the limit of large system size.
+As the UFG has a superfluid ground-state, we computed the pairing gap and condensate fraction for the $N=38$ system and compared estimates made with the Slater FermiNet and the AGPs FermiNet.
+There is a clear qualitative difference between the pairing gap obtained using the AGPs FermiNet and the Slater FermiNet, with the latter approaching zero as the number of particles $N$ increases.
+Calculations of the superfluid condensate fraction show a similar behavior: the AGPs FermiNet gives an accurate finite result, while the value obtained using the Slater FermiNet tends to zero in the limit of large system size.
 Although the AGPs pairing gap shows significant finite size errors, it lies close to the mean-field BCS result with Gorkov-Melik-Barkhudarov corrections \cite{gorkov1961}.
-Taken together, these results show that the original FermiNet is unable to represent large systems with superfluid ground states.
+Taken together, these results show that the Slater FermiNet is unable to represent large systems with superfluid ground states.
 The AGPs FermiNet is much more suitable for studying paired systems such as the UFG.